asdf-format/asdf/docs/asdf/extending/extensions.rst

 Making converted object's contents visible to ``info`` and ``search``
 ---------------------------------------------------------------------

-When an object is converted to YAML, the resulting YAML tree is stored in the

 If the object produced by the extension supports a class method ``.__asdf_traverse__`` then it can be used by those tools to expose the contents of the object.
 That method should accept no arguments and return either a